Known Leak Sites

 Enable for Maximum Protection

-We recommend keeping "Auto-remove from known leak sites" enabled for the best protection against pirated content.
+We recommend keeping "Auto-remove high confidence matches" enabled for the best protection against pirated content.

 Review Your Whitelist First